 A tank that manages hazardous waste that does not meet the above requirements must use Tank Level 2 controls and therefore must use a control option other than a fixed roof tank and closure device to manage VO emissions from the waste in the tank.
 Tanks which meet the above requirements (vapor pressure/capacity, the tank temperature maintained below the temperature at which the maximum vapor pressure was measured, and no waste stabilization) may use Tank Level 1 or Tank Level 2 controls.
-If an owner or operator chooses to use an external floating roof tank to control organic air emissions from a tank, no vapor pressure determination is necessary for the tank because organic air emissions from the tank are already being controlled with a Tank Level 2 control option.
+If an owner or operator chooses to use a pressure tank to control organic air emissions from a tank, no vapor pressure determination is necessary for the tank because organic air emissions from the tank are already being controlled with a Tank Level 2 control option.

-3.2 Operating Requirements Specific to an External Floating Roof Tank
+3.2 Operating Requirements Specific to a Pressure Tank